 Friday: 8:30 a.m.–4 p.m

-Breast implants can be removed and, if desired, replaced during breast augmentation revision surgery.
-At his Toledo, Ohio, practice, Dr. Craig Colville specializes in breast augmentation revision procedures for women who underwent surgery elsewhere.
+Breast implants can be removed and, if desired, replaced during revision breast augmentation surgery.
+At his Toledo, Ohio, practice, Dr. Craig Colville specializes in revision procedures for women who underwent surgery elsewhere.
 Cases can range from older implants that need replacing to more complex issues needing correction.
 The vast majority of women are satisfied after getting breast implants, but complications and other circumstances sometimes require a secondary procedure.

 WARNING: This feature contains nudity.
 Please click OK to confirm you are at least 18 years of age and are not offended by such material.